wmadavis/wmadavis.github.io/content/resources.md

 ---

+*(Resources for courses I've taught or have taken are found in the Teaching page)*

-*Using this space to collate grad-school advisory resources I’ve personally found the most constructive.
+*Using this space to collate academic resources I’ve personally found the most constructive.
 I make this qualification because plenty of advice I’ve seen widely circulated over the years absolutely would not work for me: my advice for reading advice is to feel emboldened to reject it.*

 ### Academic advice